kjkubik/CompanyLocationAndStocks/README.md

 ### Resources

 What are our data sources?
 Where did we get our info form?
+- Ask Armando and Kim what all has been used

 What are we using for each portion of the project?
+- Ask Armando and Kim if there are anything we arent using anymore on this list and if anything is new and then format into sections from notes
 - OpenStreetMap
 - Polygon
 - Python